 During the business session, members:

-Eighteen pastors retired, and six were recognized for achieving their 50th anniversary in ministry.
-Twenty-seven clergy and clergy spouses who died in the past year were remembered during the memorial service.
+Three persons were ordained into the Order of Elder, one person was commissioned as provisional elder, and one person was commissioned as provisional deacon.
+Twenty pastors retired, and seven were recognized for achieving their 50th anniversary in ministry.
+Forty-six clergy and clergy spouses who died in the past year were remembered during the memorial service.